 Banana Que is a great afternoon snack.
 You can make it using a banana variety called “Saba”.
 It is a deep-fried banana, then coated with caramelized brown sugar and topped off with sesame seeds.
 They are typically served on a stick like that of a barbecue.

-Okoy is so good to be just a street food.
+Okoy is so good to be just a portion of street food.
 The main ingredient of the recipe is shrimps.
 It is mixed together with chopped sweet potatoes and egg-flour batter.
 Then it is deep-fried to golden-brown.
 In the event, you like to try it, dip it in a spicy vinegar sauce.

 Halo-Halo is like the Filipino’s national dessert.
 Its main components are freshly shaved ice, sweetened locally produced fruits like banana, red beans, macapuno, jackfruit, coconut and more.
 Topped with “ube” flavored ice cream, a small sliced of leche flan and an evaporated milk, it is heaven!